Clark Boyd (politician): Community involvement

+Politics

-His career started in 2014, where he ran against Mae Beavers in the Republican primary for Tennessee's 17th Senate district, losing with 40.7% of the vote, or 11,104 votes.
-Then, in 2018, Boyd ran against Menda McCall Holmes in the Republican primary election, winning 84% of the votes, 9,208 votes.
+Boyd first ran for office in 2014, when he challenged Mae Beavers in the Republican primary for Tennessee's 17th Senate district, losing with 40.7% of the vote.
+Following State Representative Mark Pody's election to the Tennessee Senate, Boyd was appointed by the Wilson County Commission to serve the remainder of Pody's term.
+He ran against Menda McCall Holmes in the 2018 Republican primary election, winning 84% of the votes, 9,208 votes.
 He then advanced to the general election, where he beat Mark Cagle on November 6, 2018, by winning 72.9% of the votes, 17,602 votes.
 Boyd was elected in 2018 and is representative over District 46, which if over Cannon County and includes part of Wilson and DeKalb Counties.
 As listed out on Vote Smart, he is a member of many committees, as well as Chair over the Consumer and Human Resources Committee.
 And, in the 111th General Assembly, he sponsored 37 bills and cosponsored 59 bills.

+In 2023, Boyd supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.